actiquest-dev/actiquest.github.io/README.md

 We plan to run AI managed DAO and unique incentivizing algorithm for athletes while athletes will train AI to get monetary incentives.

-First phase: AI coaching engine training, starts in Q4 2023 Second phase: Live workouts with AI coaches in tennis and athletic sports (running), starts in Q1 2025.
+First phase: AIGC engine development and training, starts in Q1 2024 Second phase: Live workouts with AI coaches in tennis and athletic sports (running), starts in Q1 2025.

 Follow the link and fill the form: https://actiq.xyz/earlybird.html